bjhardcastle/SlidebookObj/readme.md

 to locate it manually, since most analysis of an experiment relies on info from the logged DAQ data.

+Tested in Matlab 2017a and later.
+Some built-in Matlab functions used in this class (including 'contains.m') may be missing from earlier versions.

 ## Conventions